 Lead-offs and Stealing Base.
 Runners cannot lead-off or steal bases.
-A runner is out if they leave the base before the ball is hit or reaches home plate.
-If one runner or more leaves the base early, then a dead ball and a no-pitch is called, and the runner is called out.
-If more than one player leaves early, the lead runner is called out.
+A runner is out if they leave the base before the ball is hit or reaches home plate and the ball is contacted.
+If the ball is not contacted the umpire will warn the baserunner.
+If the ball is put in play the runner will be declared out.
+If two or more runners leave the base early the lead runner will be declared out.

 Courtesy Runners.
 A courtesy runner for the catcher of record in the previous inning may be used.
 The courtesy runner shall be the player that made the previous out.
 If no outs have been recorded in the game, the courtesy runner shall be the previous batter not on base, or the last scheduled batter.

 - Max Runs Per Inning = 7.

 - Run Rule = 15 AFTER 3 COMPLETE INNINGS, 10 AFTER 4 COMPLETE INNINGS, 8 AFTER 5 COMPLETE INNINGS